 There is a reason why the Galapagos Islands are on most savvy travellers’ “bucket-list.”

-The Galapagos are every bit as miraculous and magical as people have been saying since explorers and pirates first landed on those volcanic shores 500 years ago.
-These “enchanted islands” feel supremely ancient, like stepping on the newly born Earth.
+The Galapagos are every bit as miraculous and magical as people have been saying ever since explorers and pirates first landed on those volcanic shores 500 years ago.
+These “enchanted islands” feel supremely ancient, visiting is like stepping on the newly born Earth.
 Rippling waves of long-cooled lava meet the sea, where spectacularly camouflaged Iguanas sneeze seawater after a dip beneath the waves, with small salty geysers spouting in front of their eyes.
 Enormous land tortoises roam the islands like primitive sculptures moving to their own primeval rhythms.

-Nature’s incredible generosity has provided a distinct giant tortoise for each and every volcano!
+Nature’s incredible generosity has provided a distinct giant tortoise species for each and every volcano!
 Coral-colored flamingos hover overhead, while flightless cormorants dance their ancient tangos, and blue-footed boobies stare undaunted as fascinated visitors step gingerly around their nests.

 Lucky explorers can splash in the waves of the Galapagos and revel at the chance to play tag with precocious sea lions or snorkel through air-sculpted lava tunnels with sea turtles and penguins – far, far away from either of the Earth’s frozen poles.
 This is an other-worldly sort of place, quite literally bursting with life and waiting to be explored...